reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 {% include integrations/config_flow.md %}

 {% tip %}
-Only a single configuration entry is supported, ensure you select all the areas of interest when you set up the integration.
+Only a single configuration entry is supported.
+When setting up the integration, ensure you select all the areas of interest.

-EUR is the base currency for market prices, You will find in the `Exchange rate` sensor the relevant conversion used if you choose another currency.
+EUR is the base currency for market prices.
+If you choose another currency, you can find the conversion rate in the `Exchange rate` sensor.
-All prices will be displayed as `selected_currency/kWh`.
+All prices are displayed as `selected_currency/kWh`.
 {% endtip %}

 {% configuration_basic %}
 Areas:
-  description: Select one or multiple of market areas to create sensors for.
+  description: Select one or multiple market areas to create sensors for.
 Currency:
-  description: Currency to display prices in, EUR is the base currency in Nord Pool prices.
+  description: Currency to display prices in.
+EUR is the base currency in Nord Pool prices.
 {% endconfiguration_basic %}

 ## Sensors